Spoiler (media): History

 The first print use of the term spoiler with its modern meaning was in the April 1971 issue of National Lampoon, in which the article "Spoilers," by Doug Kenney, revealed the endings of famous films and novels.
 Kenney wrote, "Spoilers!
 What are they?
 Simply the trick ending to every mystery novel and movie you're ever liable to see.
 Saves time and money!"

 The term first appeared on the Internet in 1979 before becoming common in Usenet newsgroups by the late 1980s.
 According to the rules of netiquette, spoilers should be preceded by a warning of some kind.
 Sometimes, these warnings are omitted, accidentally or deliberately, resulting in unwitting readers having literature, films, television programs, and other works that they were looking forward to experiencing spoiled.

 Website policies and features

-Wikipedia discloses spoilers in its articles without giving advance warning.
+Wikipedia includes spoilers in its articles without giving advance warning.
 Mathew Prichard criticized Wikipedia for presenting spoilers for his grandmother's play The Mousetrap.
 Andrew Jarecki argued that Wikipedia should have spoiler alerts; the ending of Catfish, a documentary he had produced, was posted on Wikipedia before its theatrical release because the film was shown at the 2010 Sundance Film Festival.
 Jay Walsh, a Wikimedia Foundation spokesperson, said that Wikipedia is meant to be an exhaustive knowledge source and thus must contain spoilers.